Return to the BUILD

 Turn the chassis over, and secure the Centre Plate in place with two (2) BM screws as shown.

 This will only fit correctly one way.
 Be sure to attach the rear end only.
 The front will be secured later:

 I hope everyone made it through this issue without breaking anything!
 I have heard of others who suffered the fate of broken bits, but luckily I was able to complete this issue successfully.
-The large Chassis Plate is indeed metal, but the Centre Plate was black plastic.

 Issue 30 – Engine: Engine Water Pipes/Rails